 Market reforms initially unleashed a massive exodus of rural male migrants who went to the cities in search of work, again opening a place for women to move into the fields.
 A 2000 census showed that 69% of all women work in farming compared with 61% of men.
 That said, eventually some young unmarried women joined the migrant stream, although in lesser numbers and with greater risk to their reputations and their safety.
 While often trapped in the lowest paying jobs with few protections, market opening has allowed women an opportunity to earn their own wages.

 Chinese women have made great strides since Dynastic Times.
 Specifically, life for women in China today has vastly improved since the Communists took power in 1949.
 Above all, Chinese women are better educated, have more work and political opportunities, and by and large, are free to marry and divorce as they choose.
-In addition, China’s rapid economic growth has meant that washing machines, rice cookers and microwaves and other time-savings conveniences have transformed Chinese domestic life, and are even widely available now in China’s less-developed provinces.
-The One Child Policy has also freed women from the need to have endless children in an effort to produce sons for the husband’s family.
+In addition, China’s rapid economic growth has meant that washing machines, rice cookers and microwaves and other time-savings conveniences have transformed Chinese domestic life and are even widely available now in China’s less-developed provinces.
+The One Child Policy has also freed women from the need to have endless children.
 This trend toward greater personal and economic autonomy for women will continue in the coming decades.
 Indeed, China’s economic reform has brought unprecedented opportunities to Chinese women; China today, for instance, has more self-made female billionaires than any other country.